shikokuchuo/mirai/README.md

 The network topology is such that the client listens at the above address, and distributes tasks to all connected server processes.

-On the server side, the `server()` function may be called from an R session, or Rscript from a suitable shell, to set up a remote daemon process that connects to the client network IP address (‘192.168.0.2’ in the example below):
+On the server, `server()` or `serverq()` may be called from an R session, or Rscript from a suitable shell, to set up a remote daemon process, or cluster, that connects to the client network IP address (‘192.168.0.2’ in the example below):

     Rscript --vanilla -e 'mirai::server("tcp://192.168.0.2:5555")'

 Network resources can be added and removed as required.
 Tasks are automatically distributed to all available server processes.

-Alternatively, use the `serverq()` function to allocate an active queue over a cluster of daemon processes on the server instead of a single instance.

 To reset all connections and revert to default behaviour: